 Chiffon fabric was first made in France, but the production of this substance expanded worldwide as the Industrial Age picked up steam.

-Early, chiffon was primarily made of purely from silk.
+Early on, chiffon was primarily made from silk.
 Chiffon resembles a fine net or mesh, which gives it some transparency.

 Types Of Chiffon Material